 We’ve worked on a few different membership sites ourselves, and we’re often asked how much it costs to get started.
 Many users worry about unexpected expenses or whether they need a big budget to launch successfully.
 The truth is that the cost of starting a… Read More »

-When we first started designing websites with WordPress, we were bombarded by new terms like “headers,” “footers,” and “widgets.”
-It felt like learning a whole new language just to build a simple website.
-Now, after helping millions of WordPress users over the past 16+ years,… Read More »
+When you first start designing websites with WordPress, it’s easy to feel overwhelmed by new terms like “headers,” “footers,” and “widgets.”
+It might feel like learning a whole new language just to build a simple website.
+The good news?
+These terms are much simpler than… Read More »

 Used to store interaction and conversion data for campaigns in conjunction with Revenue Attribution.